akinomyoga/ble.sh/docs/CONTRIBUTING.md

 **External commands**--Implement it using built-in Bash features as much as possible.
 If the same result can be obtained by built-in Bash features efficiently, do not use the external commands.
-When the external command is used, first freeeze the path by calling `ble/bin#freeze-utility-path '<cmd>'` and call the commands through `ble/bin/<cmd>`.
+When the external command is used, first freeze the path by calling `ble/bin#freeze-utility-path '<cmd>'` and call the commands through `ble/bin/<cmd>`.
 Or save the path of the external command in a variable, and call the command through the variable as `"$_saved_cmd" args...`.
 The POSIX commands should be basically used.
 If non-POSIX commands are used, a POSIX fallback should be always prepared.
 Please combine multiple calls of external commands into a single call of the command as much as possible.
-Usually, a single call of `sed` and `awk` are preferred over the chain of simple commands.
+Usually, a single call of `sed` and `awk` is preferred over the chain of simple commands.